-Are there project technical reports and documentation?
+Are there project t technical reports and documentation?
 No Explanation The GTI-led academic consortium has multiple reports and system designs on macroalgae production systems and their benefits, but only preliminary reports written specifically for this project.
 Many system designs are adaptable to the Imperial Region and the scales of the project.
 The academic team leading the project has access to multiple engineering, productivity and life cycle analyses studies on macroalgal culturing systems and their associated benefits.
 GTI recently completed a DOE-funded Phase One project to develop initial designs for the seaweed greenhouse facility, and the reports from that program are available.
-Is environmental documentation for the project complete?
-No Explanation No. However, the project will likely be able to operated as a conventional greenhouse agricultural operation of the partnered farmers and growers and be able to operate under their environmental requirements.
+Is environmental of documentation for the project complete?
+No Explanation agricultural operation of the partnered farmers and growers and be able to operate under their environmental requirements.
 Additional documentation and environmental work may need to be completed based on final project locations and how degraded and cycled water use infrastructure impacts environmental quality.
-Does the project h have a plan and schedule to complete the environmental review?
+Does the project h ave a plan and schedule to complete the environmental review?
 No Explanation No. However, please see question 32.
-Does the project h nave necessary permits and regulatory approval?
+Does the project h ave necessary permits and regulatory approval?
 Yes Explanation No. However, please see question 32.
-Is there a plan an d schedule to complete permitting process?
+Is there a plan and d schedule to complete permitting process?
 No Explanation No. However, please see question 32.